komrad36/KPS/README.md

     TIME_SPAN = 500000

 These parameters will now be explained individually:

+POLY_FILE = a relative or absolute path to a polygon file containing a list of vertices comprising quadrilaterals that define the satellite body.
+Typical value: poly.kps

 MAG_GAIN = a positive magnetorque gain factor.
 Magnetorque is currently coded to react against the satellite’s angular velocity, attempting to slow down the satellite’s rotation.
 Specify a 0 gain factor to disable magnetic torque.
 Typical value for CubeSat: 30000